Vineysha/regex-tutorial/gist-template.md

 ### OR Operator
 In regular expressions, the '|' symbol is used to denote the "or" operator, allowing you to match either one pattern or another.
 It's often referred to as alternation.

+For example, suppose we want to match either "cat" or "dog" in a text.
+We can use the regex pattern cat|dog.
+Here's what each part of the pattern does:

+- cat: Matches the exact string "cat".
+- |: Acts as the "or" operator.
+- dog: Matches the exact string "dog".

 ### Character Classes
 Character classes provide a way to match any one of a set of characters.
 You can learn how to use [ ] to create character classes and negate them using ^.